kcthota/JSONQuery/README.md

 ```

 ###value
-Retrieves the value for a property in the JsonNode
+Retrieves the value of a property in the JsonNode

 **as is**